genesis-community/governance/CHARTER.md

-1. provide tools that enable cloud operators to properly deploy cloud-native solutions on top of Cloud Foundry BOSH (an Open Source VM orchestration solution)
+1. provide tools that enable cloud operators to properly deploy cloud-native solutions on top of Cloud Foundry BOSH (an Open Source VM orchestration solution);

-2. produce and distribute reliable, performant, and properly structured deployment plans for a wide array of Open Source cloud-native solutions, like Cloud Foundry, Concourse, SHIELD, etc., to the community of Genesis users
+2. produce and distribute reliable, performant, and properly structured deployment plans for a wide array of Open Source cloud-native solutions, like Cloud Foundry, Concourse, SHIELD, etc., to the community of Genesis users;

-3. advocate and evangelize the use and implementation of Genesis, its kits, and the cloud-native solutions they enable and facilitate
+3. advocate and evangelize the use and implementation of Genesis, its kits, and the cloud-native solutions they enable and facilitate.